Fixation (visual)

 Fixation or visual fixation is the maintaining of the gaze on a single location.
-An animal can exhibit visual fixation if it possess a fovea in the anatomy of their eye.
+An animal can exhibit visual fixation if it possesses a fovea in the anatomy of their eye.
 The fovea is typically located at the center of the retina and is the point of clearest vision.
 The species in which fixational eye movement has been verified thus far include humans, primates, cats, rabbits, turtles, salamanders, and owls.
 Regular eye movement alternates between saccades and visual fixations, the notable exception being in smooth pursuit, controlled by a different neural substrate that appears to have developed for hunting prey.
 The term "fixation" can either be used to refer to the point in time and space of focus (the focal point, in optical terms) or the act of fixating.
 Fixation, in the act of fixating, is the point between any two saccades, during which the eyes are relatively stationary and virtually all visual input occurs.
 In the absence of retinal jitter, a laboratory condition known as retinal stabilization, perceptions tend to rapidly pass away.

 To maintain visibility, the nervous system carries out a procedure called fixational eye movement, which continuously stimulates neurons in the early visual areas of the brain responding to transient stimuli.
 There are three categories of fixational eye movement:

 microsaccades, ocular drifts, and ocular microtremor.
 At small amplitudes the boundaries between categories become unclear, particularly between drift and tremor.